Kessel scores twice, leads Coyotes past Flyers 3-1

+PHILADELPHIA (AP)Phil Kessel has overcome a slow start and is headed in the right direction for the Arizona Coyotes.

-PHILADELPHIA (AP)Phil Kessel scored two goals to lead the Arizona Coyotes to a 3-1 victory over the Philadelphia Flyers on Thursday night.
+Kessel scored two goals to lead the Coyotes to a 3-1 victory over the Philadelphia Flyers on Thursday night.

 Darcy Kuemper made 28 saves and Conor Garland also scored for the Coyotes, who improved to 10-3-3 on the road.